-As we’ve been informing you, the ACLJ has been at the forefront of fighting the anti-Semitic, terror-backed “BDS” (Boycott, Divest, and Sanction) movement.
+As we’ve been informing you, the ACLJ has been at the forefront of fighting the antis-Semitic, terror-backed “BDS” (Boycott, Divestment, and Sanctions) movement.
 BDS seeks to hurt Israel economically and politically.
 We’ve educated federal and state legislators and helped pass important, cutting edge anti-BDS legislation in many states.
-BDS is not just a form of economic terrorism, it’s a global campaign to dehumanize and demonize the Jewish state, and it has led directly to a terrible increase in anti-Semitic bigotry, hate, and violence around the world, including in the United States.
+BDS is not just a form of economic terrorism, it’s a global campaign to dehumanize and demonize the Jewish state, and it has led directly to a terrible increase in antisemitic bigotry, hate, and violence around the world, including in the United States.

 Earlier this year, ACLJ attorneys attended an international conference in Jerusalem hosted by the Government of Israel, with activists and lawyers from two dozen countries.
 When we were introduced to speak, Israeli officials declared that the success of the anti-BDS efforts at the state level in the U.S. were the single greatest success story in the global struggle against BDS and should serve as a model.

 Fortunately, thanks to the past few years of education and legislation, elected officials around the country have sprung into action.
-From the ACLJ’s good friend, South Carolina legislator Alan Clemmons, who has singlehandedly spearheaded multiple waves of state legislation fighting for Israel and against BDS and other forms of anti-Semitism, to newly elected Florida Governor Ron DeSantis, to friends in states including Ohio and Texas, and beyond, state officials have announced they will investigate what measures can be taken to combat these anti-Semitic actions.
+From the ACLJ’s good friend, South Carolina legislator Alan Clemmons, who has singlehandedly spearheaded multiple waves of state legislation fighting for Israel and against BDS and other forms of antisemitism, to newly elected Florida Governor Ron DeSantis, to friends in states including Ohio, Texas, and beyond, state officials have announced they will investigate what measures can be taken to combat these antisemitic actions.
 In many cases, this is a direct result of anti-BDS laws passed over the last few years.

-The ACLJ continues to actively implement our legal and legislative plan here in the United States.
-We will continue to work with state legislators and officials to combat BDS and anti-Semitism, and we will fight on behalf of those who are being targeted by this blatant economic terrorism.
+The ACLJ continues to actively implement our legal and legislative plans here in the United States.
+We will continue to work with state legislators and officials to combat BDS and antisemitism, and we will fight on behalf of those who are being targeted by this blatant economic terrorism.
 We will continue the fight, and you can join us by signing our petition below.